Mercedes-Benz Interactive Print Ad

 Why does the format matter in 2011?

-It helps print compete by creating engagement, not just delivering a static message.
+It helps print compete by creating engagement rather than relying on a static message alone.

 AXA: iPhone App for Car Accidents